What Is the Debt Avalanche Method and Does It Work in 2026?

 | Payoff order | Highest APR first | Smallest balance first |

-| Best for | Saving the most interest | Staying motivated with fast wins |
+| Best for | Saving the most interest | Staying motivated with quick wins |

 | Main advantage | Most efficient mathematically | Feels easier emotionally |